The Ultimate Guide To The Dark Web for Law Enforcement Professionals

-This was also allegedly connected to the United State’s attempts to extradite an Irish man called Eric Eoin Marques for questioning over the distribution of child porn online via the deep web.
+This was also allegedly connected to the United State’s attempts to extradite an Irish man called Eric Eoin Marques over there for questioning over the distribution of child porn online via the deep web.
 Of course, it’s no surprise that the deep web is a hotspot for this kind of activity and it goes without saying that this is definitely not a good use for it.
 It also really pinpoints the debate over whether its existence should even be allowed at all.

 On Reddit it was alleged that Marques was the founder of Freedom Hosting – a infrastructure which hosted many of the .onion sites found on the deep web, utilising 550 servers all over Europe and offering space to anyone who wanted it, with a promise never to look at the contents personally – and it later came to light that he was perhaps one of the most important men on the deep web, at least in terms of the distribution of child pornography.
 However, Marques and his family are protesting his innocence, claiming that all Marques did was rent web space and it was nothing to do with him that it so happened that this webspace was used for illegal activities.
 Here’s a picture of him looking fairly despondent at his arrest:

-Not really sure what’s going to happen if he finally comes to trial (they’re still working on extraditing him as I’m writing this) but it’ll be a landmark case in the future of the deep web and hosting laws in general, I’m sure of that.
+Not really sure what’s going to happen if he finally comes to trial (they’re still working on extraditing hims as I’m writing this) but it’ll be a landmark case in the future of the deep web and hosting laws in general, I’m sure of that.
 He is currently being held without bail with his next hearing regarding his future set for September 11th.

 I’m not really sure what any of that means exactly but I kind of get the gist of it.
 A security expert called Brian Krebs stated that the malware that was creeping through Firefox doesn’t actually execute any commands but merely finds out users’ true IP addresses, which makes sense in this context.
-This isn’t a problem for most of us who aren’t using the Internet for illegal activities, but it’s obviously going to be concerning for Tor users and regular users of the deep web.
+This isn’t a problem for most of us who aren’t using the internet for illegal activities, but it’s obviously going to be concerning for Tor users and regular users of the deep web.